vaskardahal/aws-data-engineer-associate/Data/Types_of_Data.md

 * Highly structured by rules and constraints set within the database itself.
 * Easily queryable and commonly stored in Relational Databases.
 * Backbone of transactional applications.
-* Examples: spreadsheets, SQL databases, CSV files, Relational tables.
+* Examples: spreadsheets, SQL databases, Relational tables.
 * Around 10% of data.
 ### Semi-structured Data
 * Data is not neatly structured, but it is not fully unstructured either.